Raising Boys to Become Men

 “It is unbounded, uncontrolled, and uncontained.
 It is radioactive libertinism.”

 It is unbounded, uncontrolled, and uncontained.
 It is radioactive libertinism.
 Whether this occurs in an individual’s mind, the family unit, in church, or in government and culture, the pursuit of liberty for liberty’s sake is justified, celebrated, and pursued.
 Slogans abound as eternal testaments to liberty, in Declarations of Independence, in state mottos, on statues, in art, and by echo chamber populists.
-While these depictions simultaneously praise liberty, they flood with the vilification of authority.
+While simultaneously praising liberty, these depictions are flooded with the vilification of authority.
 And thus, over time, in the conscience of man, in the family, in the church, and in the government and culture, the building up of heat and friction, hatred, anger, vainglory, and self-centeredness start emitting as radioactive fuel, damaging rather than energizing.
 The control rods of authority are unnecessary, unneeded, unwanted, and counter the nature of the progress of liberty.

 The Deception of Instantaneous Authority